richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 the amount of participants actually showing up, as is done by, for example, NAISS and UPPMAX.
-Advantages are, among others, a higher attendance, no administrative burden, the mindset to treat students as learns and alignment with higher goals such as and FAIR principles.
+Advantages are, among others, a higher attendance, no administrative burden, the mindset to treat students as learners and alignment with higher goals such as and FAIR principles.
 A drawback may be that not all teachers or teaching assistants have the mindset or pedagogic tools to deal with such uncertainty.

+Another promising alternative to increase course attendance is to improve the personal communication with the participant.
+This alternative has been a success story at another course provider.
+Advantages are, among others, a higher attendance, the mindset to treat students as learners and alignment with higher goals such as and FAIR principles.
+It does have the disadvantage that it demands extra work for a course coordinator.

 I conclude that **it would be better to have no course fee**, similar to other government-funded course providers